markeyser/Deployment-of-ML-Models/11-MLMP-Feature-Selection.md

 - Fourth,  and particularly important for this course is that models that are built on smaller datasets utilizing fewer features are easier to implement, and by this I mean to fully integrate with the business systems by the software developers.
 Models built using fewer features are easier to put into production.
 Why is that?

-	First we need to shape smaller Jason messages between the business systems and the model.
+	- First, we need to ship smaller Jason messages between the business systems and the model.

-Second we need to write less code to process those features and we also need to write less code to handle
+	- Second, we need to write less code to process those features and we also need to write less code to handle potential errors.

-potential errors.

-But let's continue with the advantages of feature selection utilizing less number of features minimizes

-the risk that we may encounter due to data errors.
+- But let's continue with the advantages of feature selection utilizing less number of features minimizes the risk that we may encounter due to data errors.
 And of course more often than not data is redundant which means that many features provide the same

 information.